Tomekske/Picturebot-v2-depricated/README.md

 # Picturebot
 Picturebot is photo organizer app which allows the user to organize photos in a proper way.
 It allows the user to easily add pictures to albums.
 An album contains workflows, every workflow has a unique purpose.
-There are six defined workflows: backup, base, preview, favorties, edited and social media.
+There are six defined workflows: backup, base, preview, favorites, edited and social media.

 * **Backup** flow's purpose is to backup pictures taken in a shoot
 * **Base** flow contains all filtered photos (blurred, unsharp, duplicate, … pictures are deleted)